San Francisco Shock: 2021–2023

 After the 2021 Overwatch League season, the San Francisco Shock made significant changes to their roster, retaining only Viol2t while parting ways with the rest of the team.
 They introduced five rookies to their lineup, including Jung "Kilo" Jin-woo, Kim "Proper" Dong-hyun, Samuel "s9mm" Santos, Colin "Coluge" Arai, and Oh "FiNN" Se-jin.
-The Shock started their 2022 season with a 3–0 victory over the Paris Eternal.Paris Eternal.
+The Shock started their 2022 season with a 3–0 victory over the Paris Eternal.
 In the Kickoff Clash tournament, the team went undefeated in the qualifiers and secured the top seed position.
 However, they lost to the Fuel in the lower bracket.
 Before the Midseason Madness tournament, the team signed Michael "mikeyy" Konicki.
 The Shock maintained an unbeaten record in the qualifiers, advancing as the top seed.
 Although they reached the finals, they fell short against the Los Angeles Gladiators.
 The team then set a new OWL record for the most consecutive regular season wins during the Summer Showdown, winning 20 matches in a row, spanning back to the 2021 regular season.
 Their undefeated streak was broken by the Fuel on September 2, 2022, marking their first regular season loss of the season.
 With a 5–1 record in the qualifiers, the Shock advanced to the Western Summer Showdown tournament as the second seed.
 However, they lost to the Fuel in the finals.
 Prior to the end of the regular season, the Shock re-signed Striker, who had been a part of the Shock's championship seasons in 2019 and 2020.
 The team finished the regular season as the second seed in the Western region.
 Proper received numerous accolades for his performance in the regular season, being commentated as a Role Star for damage, being named the Alarm Rookie of the Year, and earning the Most Valuable Player award.
 The Shock lost in their first match in the playoffs against the sixth-seeded Houston Outlaws and were sent to the lower bracket.
 From there, San Francisco made a run through the lower bracket to reach the 2022 Grand Finals.
 The Shock faced the Fuel in the Grand Finals match.
 The match went to seven maps; San Francisco lost by a score of 3–4.

+The Shock failed to qualify for the 2023 playoffs in the last season of the Overwatch League.